aunthtoo/MCPC2019UCSY/README.md

-# MCPC2019UCSY
+# 2019 Myanmar Collegiate Programming Contest
 Java Solutions for Problem B, D, E, G, H, I, J
-By AWM
+<br>By AWM
-You can contribute solutions for other.
+<br>You can contribute solutions for other.